Quenched, bulge-dominated, but dynamically cold galaxies in IllustrisTNG and their real-world counterparts: How do they form?

 \subsection{Redshift evolution of general properties}

-In Fig.~\ref{fig:paras_evolution}, we present the redshift evolution of the stellar mass within $2R_{\rm hsm}$ ($M_{\ast,<2R_{\rm hsm}}$), the star-formation rate (SFR), the axis ratio ($(c/a)_{\ast}$), and the cold-orbit fraction ($f_{\rm cold}$) for the three types of galaxies.
+In Fig.~\ref{fig:paras_evolution}, we trace the selected galaxies (i.e. NEs, CQs, and NDs) to higher redshifts along their main progenitor branch and present the redshift evolution of their stellar mass within $2R_{\rm hsm}$, $M_{\ast,<2R_{\rm hsm}}$, star-formation rate, SFR, axis ratio, $(c/a)_{\ast}$, and cold-orbit fraction, $f_{\rm cold}$ from $z=2$ to the present.
 It is worth noting that as demonstrated in \citealt{Rodriguez-Gomez_et_al.(2017)}), galaxies in this mass range have built up the bulk of their stellar mass mainly through in-situ star formation.
 As can be seen from the figure, NEs and CQs have always been more massive than their ND counterparts, in particular at $z=2$ (the former two are $0.5-1\rm \,dex$ more massive than the latter).
-Correspondingly the former two have significantly higher SFRs, flatter stellar morphologies, and larger cold-orbit fractions than the latter at $z \geqslant 2$, suggesting an early-phase disc growth and stellar assembly of present-day early-type galaxies, prior to the formation of the present-day star-forming disc galaxies.
+Correspondingly the former two have significantly higher sSFR, flatter stellar morphologies, and larger cold-orbit fractions than the latter at $z \geqslant 2$, suggesting an early-phase disc growth and stellar assembly of present-day early-type galaxies, prior to the formation of the present-day star-forming disc galaxies.
 With time, NDs become flatter and spin up, as indicated by the decrease of $(c/a)_{\ast}$ and the increase of $f_{\rm cold}$ towards lower redshifts (see also \citealt{Pillepich_et_al.(2019)}).
-CQs follow a similar trend as NDs since $z=1$ and only become slightly thicker and less co-rotating after $z =0.3 \sim 0.4$, while NEs steadily become thicker and dynamically hotter with decreasing redshift.
-We note that the SFRs of NEs drop rapidly since $z=2$ and down to quenched states since $z \sim 1$.
-While CQs continue to build up their star-forming, thin and co-rotating stellar discs until $z = 0.3\sim 0.4$ before being quenched.
-Interestingly, the SFRs of NDs have never been as high as their elliptical counterparts at earlier times, but have remained steady and exhibit constant star formation throughout redshift.
+CQs follow a similar trend as NDs since $z=1$ and only become slightly thicker and dynamically hotter after $z =0.3 \sim 0.4$, while NEs steadily become thicker and dynamically hotter with decreasing redshift.
+We note that the SFRs of NEs drop rapidly since $z=2$ and down to quenched states since $z \sim 1$, while CQs continue to build up their star-forming, thin and co-rotating stellar discs until $z = 0.3\sim 0.4$ before being quenched.
+Interestingly, the SFRs of ND progenitors have never been as high as their early-type counterparts at earlier times, but have remained steady and exhibit constant star formation throughout redshift.
+This is because the ND progenitors have never had gas reservoirs for star formation as big as their early-type counterparts had to begin with at high redshifts.
+In fact, if we compare the specific star-formation rates (sSFRs) among the three types of galaxies, CQs and NEs have always had lower sSFRs than their ND counterparts.
+We also note that some of the ND progenitors at the earliest stages investigated in this work are not well resolved due to their low stellar masses.
+But we have confirmed that it will not change our statistical results if we exclude these low-mass progenitors.